ultimateBroK/aio_games/README.md

 ## Updates and Changes
 - Added wall crossing feature to Snake game
 - Implemented AI difficulty levels in Pong
-- Enhanced Hangman with categories and hints
+- Enhanced Hangman with expanded vocabulary (400+ words total)
+- Added detailed hints and descriptions for all words
 - Added score limit and winner screen to Pong
 - Improved visual feedback across all games
 - Fixed various bugs and performance issues